AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 #### AEM CIF Cloud Connector

 The connector connects AEM with Magento Cloud GraphQL endpoint or Adobe I/O Runtime GraphQL (available later).
+The connector allows AEM to retrieve commerce data.

 #### AEM CIF Core Components

 The AEM components are server-side and client-side rendered components with Magento GraphQL support.
 They're used to create static, cacheable and SEO-friendly commerce storefornt based on AEM technologies.

-#### AEM Venia Storefront
+#### AEM CIF Archetype with AEM Venia Storefront

-This is the storefront accelerator for AEM (Author, Preview, Deploy).
-It supports Adobe Commerce GraphQL endpoints and works with [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) & [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components).
-It is a reference store-front and allows you to kickstart projects to quickly build a standard storefront based on AEM technologies.
+The AEM CIF Archetype is a Maven project to provide a starting point for AEM commerce projects.
+It provides a B2C storefront for AEM (Author, Preview, Deploy) and supports Adobe Commerce GraphQL endpoints.
+It uses [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) & [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components).

-#### CIF Extension & Integration Layer
+#### CIF Extension Layer

-The CIF extension & integration layer runs on a serverless I/O Runtime architecture.
+The CIF extension layer is a middle layer to host complex business logic.
+It runs on the Adobe I/O Runtime platform which is Adobe's serverless platform.
 It allows you to extend end-to-end service calls by injecting business and process logic on a microservice level.
 Business logic would be for example to use location and channel to determine an inventory strategy.
 Process logic would be for example to retrieve personalized information.

+#### CIF Integration Layer

-It is also used to standardize third party solution integrations on a microservice level to encapsulate third party commerce solutions by mapping third party APIs against the Adobe Commerce APIs.
+The CIF integration layer is used to standardize integrations with other commerce solutions.
+It runs on the Adobe I/O Runtime platform which is Adobe's serverless platform and enables integrations at a microservice level by mapping third party APIs against the Adobe Commerce APIs.

 #### Campaign Integration

-The [Campaign integration](https://github.com/adobe/commerce-cif-cart-abandonment) provided extensible microservices on I/O Runtime that enriches _cart abandonment_ events with live data before calling Campaign.
+The [Campaign integration](https://github.com/adobe/commerce-cif-cart-abandonment) provides extensible microservices on I/O Runtime that enriches _cart abandonment_ events with live data before calling Campaign.
 It calls Magento to get cart details and calls Campaign's APIs to provide data.
+This is a reference to showcase Campaign-Magento integration using I/O Runtime.